hoel-bagard/opencv-stubs/README.md

 pip install opencv-stubs
 ```

-The dependency on opencv is optional, and be accessed with:
+The dependency on opencv is optional, and can be accessed with:
 - `pip install opencv-stubs[opencv]`
 - `pip install opencv-stubs[opencv-contrib]`
 - `pip install opencv-stubs[opencv-headless]`

+## Notes:

+A stub file with all the cv2 functions can be found on the [Microsoft stubs repo](https://github.com/microsoft/python-type-stubs/tree/main/cv2).
+This package reused those functions and added typing.